 Convert Your Users When They’re Willing to Buy

-When signing up for Google My Business, you have the choice to classify your brand in specific categories.
+When signing up for Google Business Profile, you have the choice to classify your brand in specific categories.
 Consequently, you can also provide product/service descriptions and incorporate your target keywords.

 Additionally, how you categorise and describe your brand impacts which search keywords you can rank.
 What that means is you have control over which consumers your website will appear to.
 Not only that, but you can also take advantage of local users that are willing to make a buying decision.

 In other words, Local SEO can put you in front of your target local consumers, resulting in improved sales and leads for your business.

 Local SEO is a Need in the Mobile Era